 - Sustainability.
 The design will evaluate core elements including: - i. energy requirements; - ii. air emissions; - iii. water requirements and associated impacts on water resources; - iv. impacts on land and ecosystems; - v. material consumption and waste generation; and - vi. impacts on long-term stewardship. - Protection of identified fish and wildlife resources.
 The remedial design will include appropriate measures for delineating and protecting the identified resource or habitat and for monitoring related impacts during the implementation of the remedial action.

-At the conclusion of Preliminary Design, a Preliminary Design Submittal will be prepared for review by NYSDEC.
+At the conclusion of Preliminary Design, a Preliminary Design Submittal will be prepared for review by NYSDEC and include the draft Remedial Action Monitoring Plan (RAMP) and the Mitigation Plan.

 Final Design